yuekaizhang/dynamo/docs/guides/cli_overview.md

 **Flags**
 * `--working-dir`: Specify the directory for finding the Service instance
-* `--containerize`: Choose whether to create a container from the Bento after building
+* `--containerize`: Choose whether to create a container from the dynamo artifact after building

 **Example**
 ```bash